Daniel21TS/Decentralised_multi_robot_exploration/README.md

 ## HOW TO CREATE A WORKSPACE FOR IT ##

+1º -> ROS installation.
+As i use UBUNTU "Focal", i installed ROS "Noetic".
+You can follow this tutorial (https://wiki.ros.org/noetic/Installation/Ubuntu)

+2º -> Create a ROS workspace and download all the files in this repository to that workspace.
+(Follow this tutorial https://wiki.ros.org/catkin/Tutorials/create_a_workspace)

+3º -> Then you just need to solve the dependencies of the ROS package.
+You can type "rosdep check multi_robot_exploration" to check all package dependencies Then, you need to type "rosdep install --from-paths src --ignore-src -r -y" to solve all of them.

 ## HOW TO USE IT ##

-1º -> Create a ROS workspace and download all the files in this repository to that workspace.

-2º -> Open cmd window and type "cd WORKSPACE_CREATED"
+1º -> Open cmd window and type "cd WORKSPACE_CREATED"

-3º -> Also in cmd window type "source devel/setup.bash"
+2º -> Also in cmd window type "source devel/setup.bash"

-4º -> Then, for example, type "roslaunch multi_robot_exploration freiburg_079_2_robos.launch" to start a exploration in Freiburg 079 map with two robots
+3º -> Then, for example, type "roslaunch multi_robot_exploration freiburg_079_2_robos.launch" to start a exploration in Freiburg 079 map with two robots

+4º -> Make sure the files are executable

 ## WHAT CAN I DO WITH IT ##